-ENG 6390 Directed Research or 6380 Internship ENG 6392 Capstone Project Elective Courses (18 hours) ENG 5322 Advanced Editing ENG 5325 Advanced Medical Writing ENG 6303 Public Relations and Media Management ENG 6310 Intercultural and World Communication ENG 6312 Ethical and Legal Dimensions of Communication ENG 6318 Stylistics & Editing ENG 6322 Instructional Design ENG 6324 Writing in the Professions ENG 6328 Hypermedia Theory & Design ENG 6360 Special Topics in Technical and Professional Communica- The following graduate courses may accepted as electives towards the degree, at the discretion of the Graduate Coordinator: ENG 6301 Composition Pedagogy ENG 6319 Language Development and Variation: Implications for Educators CJ 6320 Research Design and Methods CJ 6321 Quantitative Analysis in Criminal Justice MATH 5305 Advanced Business Statistics ENG 4322 Editing, Rewriting, and Copyreading ENG 3325 Medical Writing A maximum of six (6) undergraduate hours may be accepted as degree electives, at the discretion of the Graduate Coordinator.
+ENG 6390 Directed Research or 6380 Internship ENG 6392 Capstone Project Elective Courses (18 hours) ENG 5322 Advanced Editing ENG 5325 Advanced Medical Writing ENG 6303 Public Relations and Media Management ENG 6310 Intercultural and World Communication ENG 6312 Ethical and Legal Dimensions of Communication ENG 6318 Stylistics & Editing ENG 6322 Instructional Design ENG 6324 Writing in the Professions ENG 6328 Hypermedia Theory & Design ENG 6360 Special Topics in Technical and Professional Communication The following graduate courses may accepted as electives towards the degree, at the discretion of the Graduate Coordinator: ENG 6301 Composition Pedagogy ENG 6319 Language Development and Variation: Implications for Educators CJ 6320 Research Design and Methods CJ 6321 Quantitative Analysis in Criminal Justice MATH 5305 Advanced Business Statistics ENG 4322 Editing, Rewriting, and Copyreading ENG 3325 Medical Writing A maximum of six (6) undergraduate hours may be accepted as degree electives, at the discretion of the Graduate Coordinator.
 College of Public Service Beth Pelz, PhD, Dean Janice Nath, EdD, Associate Dean Suite 400E, 1002 Commerce Street, 713-221-8194 The College of Public Service offers the Master of Security Management for Executives, the Master of Arts in Teaching, and the Master of Science in Criminal Justice.
-Master of Security Management for Executives Richard Hill, Coordinator Suite 330, 1002 Commerce Street, 713-221-8194 The Master of Security Management for Executives (MSME) is an innovative program developed in collaboration with leaders in security management.
+Master of Security Management for Executives Richard Hill, Coordinator Suite 330, 1002 Commerce Street, 713-221-8932 The Master of Security Management for Executives (MSME) is an innovative program developed in collaboration with leaders in security management.
 The goal of the program is to provide students with the knowledge and skills necessary to address the continuously changing security environment.
 The MSME is for individuals who have a vision of their future in the security industry and are able to demonstrate professional competency and commitment to their organizations and the community.
 Delivery of the Master of Security Management for Executives is a twoyear program offered on alternative Saturdays to allow the security professional to obtain the degree without interfering with their professional responsibilities.
 MSME instructors include current security industry leaders in addition to faculty from both the College of Public Service and the College of Business.
 The supervisory or managerial experience admissions requirement ensures students that they will be participating in class discussions and projects with other students who understand the leadership environment.
 A major element of the program design is peer interaction and exchange of ideas.
-Admission Requirements Admission is competitive and selective, and is designed to identify applicants who have the ability, interest, and qualities necessary to complete the program, and the potential to contribute to the field of security management.
-Mandatory Admission Requirements To be eligible for admission, an applicant will be required to present the following: - Baccalaureate degree conferred by a regionally-accredited institution - Official transcripts, submitted to the Office of Admissions, of all academic work previously undertaken - Choice of three standardized tests, submit one: Graduate Record Examination (GRE) general scores; Miller Analogies Test (MAT); Graduate Management Admission Test (GMAT).
-Scores must be provided by the testing authority.
-Not required if the applicant has already completed a graduate degree. - Three letters of recommendation from individuals acquainted with your academic work and academic potential. - · A letter describing why the applicant desires this particular degree. - For graduates of universities where English is not the native language: minimum TOEFL scores of 550 with section scores of 50 or higher - Three years of paid work experience with supervisory or managerial responsibilities Preferences:
+Admission Requirements Admission is competitive and selective, and is designed to identify applicants who have the ability, interest, and qualities necessary to complete the program, with the potential to contribute to the field of security management.
+Mandatory Admission Requirements To be eligible for admission, an applicant will be required to present the following: - Baccalaureate degree conferred by a regionally-accredited institution - Official transcripts, submitted to the Office of Admissions, of all academic work previously undertaken - Three letters of recommendation from individuals acquainted with your academic work and academic potential. - A letter describing why the applicant desires this particular degree. - For graduates of universities where English is not the native language: minimum TOEFL scores of 550 with section scores of 50 or higher - Three years of paid work experience with supervisory or managerial responsibilities Preferences: